johnsony0/PyTorch-Stock-Predictor/README.md

 ![Predicted_Vs_Actual](https://github.com/johnsony0/Pytorch-Stock-Predictor/assets/76934261/f16f33ca-c6bf-4939-bfcf-c5d3222cf42b)

 Our next chart displays the first chart but zoomed in specifically on the region that we predict.
-A quick analysis shows that in the beginning of 2023 the model consistently predicts the stock should be lower than it actually is (the predicted is under the Actual line), meaning the model thinks the stock is overvalued and should drop.
+A quick analysis shows that in the beginning of 2023 the model consistently predicts the stock should be lower than it actually is (the Predicted is under the Actual line), meaning the model thinks the stock is overvalued and should drop.
 Later from mid 2023 to 2024, the model thinks the stock is undervalued and consistently predicts a value > than the actual value.
 Currently in mid 2024, it once again predicts the stock to fall, as with each input it always outputs a lower value.

 ![ZoomedIn_Predicted_Vs_Actual](https://github.com/johnsony0/Pytorch-Stock-Predictor/assets/76934261/42bb0c9b-2e5d-41f6-a226-c3baa0da0bfd)